ZsyRock/ZsyRock/README.md

-### Will be the IT Analyst at Huawei Monich Research Center (2012 Lab) from March 2024.
-Currently learning Data Mining, ML and algorithms.
+### Currently learning Data Mining, ML and algorithms.
-### Keep learning

 <!--
 **ZsyRock/ZsyRock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.